Alexander Nowell: In London

 In 1543 Nowell was appointed master of Westminster School, and, in December 1551, prebendary of Westminster Abbey.
 During this period he became involved in a controversy with Thomas Dorman, over the views of the late John Redman, which ran on in different forms for many years.

 Nowell was elected in September 1553 as Member of Parliament for West Looe in Cornwall in Queen Mary's first parliament.
 In October of that year, however, a committee of the house reported that he could not sit in the House of Commons because as prebendary of Westminster he had a seat in Convocation.
-He was then also deprived of his prebend, in 1554.
+He was then also deprived of his prebendary, in 1554.

 Marian exile

 Nowell was one of the Marian exiles, Protestants who left England during the Reign of Mary I and Philip II.
 He left England in 1555, aided by the merchant Francis Bowyer.
 He went first to Strassburg and then to Frankfurt, where he became involved in the doctrinal and liturgical dispute between the exiles.
 While trying to moderate the discussions, Nowell came to side with John Knox.